aarryyan/aarryyan/README.md

 <h2 align="left">Hi 👋!
-My name is Aryan and I'm a Pre-Final Year ECE student from  MNNIT....</h2>
+My name is Aryan and I'm a Final Year ECE student from  MNNIT....</h2>

 ###